 Are roads promptly cleared after a snowstorm?
 Are you on a snow route that will have parking restrictions in the winter?
-Is snow removal done in your area or do you need to pay extra to get that service?
+Is snow removal done in your area, or do you need to pay extra to get that service?

 31. Road extensions:

 If your home is being built very far from a road, what will it cost to build a road extension?
 You may be required to pay for that cost, and it can be expensive.
-If you need to build a bridge over a stream that can get expensive.
+If you need to make a bridge over a stream that can get expensive.

 32. Special local building code requirements:

 Some areas may have special building code requirements that can increase the cost of your home.
-For example, if you are building in an area that is far from a fire hydrant, or other emergency recourses are not available in your area then your home may need to be built more fire resistant.
+For example, if you are building in an area that is far from a fire hydrant or other emergency recourses are not available in your area, then your home may need to be built more fire-resistant.

 33. Will you need a well?

-If so is the water good in that area?
+If so, is the water good in that area?
 How far will you likely need to drill for water?
 A soil test or nearby neighbor may be able to tell you what the water conditions are like.

 Will your windows directly look into your neighbor’s windows?
 Will surrounding areas have lots of people passing by?
-For example, if you live on a busy golf course your home might not be as private as you’d expect.
+For example, if you live on a busy golf course, your home might not be as private as you’d expect.

 How easy is it for someone to access your property?
 Are there unlit or hidden areas for burglars to hide?
-Can your neighbors see if somebody is trying to break into your home or will the garage, shrubbery or other objects make it easy for a burglar to break in without being seen by a neighbor?
+Can your neighbors see if somebody is trying to break into your home, or will the garage, shrubbery, or other objects make it easy for a burglar to break in without being seen by a neighbor?

 36. Are there bothersome insects or wildlife in the area?

-For example are mosquitoes, black flies or termites a problem in the area?
+For example, are mosquitoes, black flies, or termites a problem in the area?

 37. Are you buying the land or leasing the land?

-You might be surprised to find out that when you buy a house, someone else might own the land, and you will have to pay rent for the land.
+You might be surprised to find out that when you buy a house, someone else might own the land, and you will have to pay rent for the property.
 If you are leasing the land, be sure you know the tenant requirements for using the land, lease term, and what happens when the lease expires.

 38. Are there any special fees or taxes that will be assessed on a new homebuyer?

 Some areas have fees that are assessed on new homes, and the fees can cost tens of thousands of dollars.
 These fees are typically assessed on people who are building a new home.
 Some local governments have found it easier to charge lot levies on new construction rather than raise taxes of current homeowners.
 Some neighborhood associations might charge fees to review and approve your building plans.
-Also, some areas require deposits be put down that are refunded after you conform to the covenants of the area.
+Also, some areas require deposits to be put down that is refunded after you conform to the covenants of the area.